haicheviet/personal-space/site/content/posts/python-monorepo-part1/index.en.md

 So what challenges does a monorepo address?:

-* Improved collaboration: A monorepo facilitates better code collaboration among teams.
+* `Improved collaboration`: A monorepo facilitates better code collaboration among teams.
 With all the code visible in one place, it becomes straightforward to locate and comprehend the project's mechanics.
-* Simplified Dependency Management: Monorepos simplify the intricacies of managing dependencies.
+* `Simplified Dependency Management`: Monorepos simplify the intricacies of managing dependencies.
 Housing all code in one repository ensures easier monitoring of dependencies used throughout the project.
-* Increased productivity: By consolidating all code into a singular repository, both build and test times can be diminished, leading to heightened productivity.
+* `Increased productivity`: By consolidating all code into a singular repository, both build and test times can be diminished, leading to heightened productivity.
-* Central CI/CD: Monorepos can be used to create a single CI/CD pipeline that automates the build, test, and deployment of all of the code in the project.
+* `Central CI/CD`: Monorepos can be used to create a single CI/CD pipeline that automates the build, test, and deployment of all of the code in the project.
 This can help to improve the reliability and stability of the project, and it can free up developers to focus on more creative work.

 However, all of the code in a single place can create new challenges for Ops teams to solve: